 About the Position:

-The School of Computer Science invites applications from qualified candidates for a one-year term appointment in Computer Science at the rank of lnstructor I, beginning August 1, 2021.
+The School of Computer Science at Carleton University in Ottawa, Canada invites applications from qualified candidates for a confirmation-track appointment in Computer Science at the rank of Instructor I, beginning July 1, 2022.

-The primary duty of this position is to teach six undergraduate courses, three in the fall term and three in the winter.
+The primary duty of this position is to teach six undergraduate courses.

 About the Academic Unit:

-The School has 40 full-time faculty members and particular research strengths in computational geometry, computer security, big data analytics, databases and information systems, graphics, HCI, high- performance computing, machine learning, networks and distributed computing.
-The School offers a Bachelor of Computer Science degree and graduate programs at the Master’s and Ph.D. levels.
+The School has 40 full-time faculty members.
+Research strengths are big data analytics, computational geometry, computer security, databases and information systems, distributed computing, graphics, HCI, high-performance computing, machine learning and networks.
+The School offers a Bachelor of Computer Science degree and graduate programs at the Masters and Ph.D. levels.
 For more information about the School of Computer Science, please consult www.scs.carleton.ca.

-Applications should include a curriculum vitae and supporting documents and be sent electronically as one single PDF file by June 23, 2021 to email@example.com.
-Supporting documents should include: a statement of teaching philosophy; evidence of teaching effectiveness and/or potential, and a description of efforts made to improve teaching skills.
+Applications should include a curriculum vitae and supporting documents.
+These should be sent electronically as a single PDF file to email@example.com.
+Submitted documents should include

 Please indicate in your application if you are a Canadian citizen or permanent resident of Canada.